-Every year, lots of online customers return their products back to the store.
-Now the big question is, how do the eCommerce stores or businesses deal with these items that have been returned?
+Every year, lots of customers who buy goods from eCommerce websites, return their products to the store.
+Their returns could be due to various reasons starting from, size issues, poor quality, higher expectations, etc. Now the big question is, how do the eCommerce stores or businesses deal with these items that have been returned to you?

-Returning of goods is a common practice and is more common when it comes to eCommerce.
+Returning goods is a common practice, and it is even more common when it comes to eCommerce.
 There are numerous instances when customers tend to return the product if they aren’t satisfied with it.
 Either they wish to have a replacement or a refund.
-It’s a common practice when someone is selling apparels or grocery items online.
+It’s expected when someone is selling apparels or grocery items online.
 However, from the seller’s point of view, utilizing these returned items can be quite a big hurdle and can add up to the expenditure of the business.

-Secondly, the rules and regulations related to return should be properly specified.
+Secondly, the rules and regulations about returns should be adequately specified.
 There should be a limited number of days within which the store can accept returns.
-Moreover, no damaged or items without a price tag should be accepted for returns.
+If you let your buyers return to you after a long period, say 90 days, you can even receive used or damaged products in return.
+Moreover, no broken or items without a price tag should be allowed for returns.
 Through these ways, businesses can reduce the occurrence of returns to some extent.

 How do eCommerce stores deal with returned goods?

-- If the item is in perfect condition, the seller may want to resell it on their store.
+- If the item is in perfect condition, you can also try to resell it on your store.

-- If the product is getting out of fashion, such items are sold off at huge discounts in the factory outlets.
+- If the product is getting out of fashion or doesn’t match the ongoing trends, you can sell them off at huge discounts in factory outlets or online sales.

-- Sometimes, the seller may send such items for recycling to the manufactures.
+- Sometimes, you may send such items for recycling to the manufactures.

-- Some of the retailers also donate the unused and returned products to charity organizations.
-This is a part of their corporate responsibility.
-However, care needs to be taken to ensure that the items are in perfect shape when they are donated.
-It’s perhaps not a good behavior to donate damaged items just for the sake of charity.
-Most of the premier eCommerce businesses and store chains have policies related to donating items that they strictly follow.
+- Donating unused and returned products to charity organizations is also a good option.
+This initiative can also be considered as a part of your corporate responsibility.
+However, you need to ensure that when the items are being donated, they do not have any significant defects and are in perfect shape and condition.
+It does not reflect well on your business if you give damaged items just for the sake of charity.
+Most premier eCommerce businesses and store chains have policies related to providing articles that they strictly follow.

 - Lots of items which are returned and discarded by stores, find themselves in secondary markets.
-This is a parallel market where we find old products at cheaper rates.
-In most cities, these secondary markets are street side markets where shops sell wares at extremely cheaper rates to lure customers.
+This secondary market is a parallel market where we see old products at cheaper rates.
+In most cities, these secondary markets are street side markets where shops sell wares at remarkably less high prices to lure customers.